SuzanOzgur/Docker-MySQL-Grafana/README.md

 __WARNING:__ the -v flag will create the directories if they don't exist on the host machine.

 `$PWD` variable is the directory from which the docker commands are executed.

+/volumes/mysql must be created by user before starting mysql docker to avoid permission issues

 Folder contents: